 Trauma Care

 The Translational Center for Resuscitative Trauma Care was created in 2022 to help improve these statistics for rural patients and those in military combat.
-The goal of this center is to improve care for Minnesota trauma patients and future military combatants by conducting translational research for the following points of care:
+The goal of this center is to improve care for Minnesota trauma patients and future military combatants through our Center's pillars:

 This translational research will help create technology and knowledge products deployable by both first responders and hospital-based healthcare workers that are applicable to military and non-military situations.